tonny767/sm-assessment/README.md

    ```bash
    CLIENT_ID=client1 SERVER_URL=http://localhost:8080 go run main.go
    ```
+   Change the CLIENT_ID onto whatever client you want to activate and it will register/reactivate itself in ./server/clients.json
 4. It will trigger the server to create or update clients.json in /server and poll the server every 10 seconds to make sure its active

 ## **3. Trigger a Download**